A Sensitivity Analysis Methodology for Rule-Based Stochastic Chemical Systems: Conclusion

 \section{Conclusion}

 In the context of stochastic chemical systems, many global techniques demand extensive simulation runs to reduce noise-related uncertainty.
 This can become computationally prohibitive if each simulation is expensive or if the parameter space must be densely sampled to capture interactions.
 Because rule-based models often have a relatively small set of core parameters (even if they generate a combinatorially large network of species on-the-fly), a local gradient-based approach across multiple parameter points can be both feasible and illuminating.
-By adaptively increasing simulation replicates until reaching a desired level of gradient uncertainty, the randomness from stochastic runs is systematically controlled.
-In addition, limiting the analysis to a small parameter set simplifies result visualization and keeps computational demands within reason.
-Thus, the proposed method retains the simplicity of local, derivative-based analysis while offering a moderately global perspective by sampling parameter space more broadly—especially suitable for rule-based and combinatorially complex chemical systems.
+By adaptively increasing simulation repetitions until reaching a desired level of gradient uncertainty, the precision of the output is systematically controlled, and the use of computation time is optimized.
+In addition, limiting the analysis to a small parameter set simplifies result visualization and further helps keeping computational demands down.
+The proposed method retains the simplicity of local, derivative-based analysis while offering a moderately global perspective by sampling parameter space more broadly—especially suitable for rule-based and combinatorially complex chemical systems.
 This synergy allows for straightforward “black-box” repeated simulations, customized observables, and effective exploration of the sensitivity across the parameter space, yielding practical insights into model robustness and parameter importance.

+Interesting directions for future work include incorporating established variance-reduction techniques, such as CRN and CRP, to further reduce the variance of gradient estimators.
+Additionally, when prior information on the simulated observables is available, the use of credible intervals for gradient estimation could be employed, allowing physical knowledge to be incorporated into the uncertainty of the gradients\cite{savara2020chekipeuq}.
+Finally, we note that a key idea of our methodology, namely reducing the number of simulations in way adaptive to the stochasticity of each point in parameter space, is completely orthogonal to any efforts on reducing the time for a single simulation and thus has good potential for synergy with any existing general or domain-specific methods for accelerating stochastic simulations.